 Sponsoring Quaker Meetings/Churches:

 Want to get involved with the local QVS program?
-Reach out to Eli, our Minneapolis Coordinator.
+Reach out to Melissa, our Minneapolis Coordinator at [email protected]

 “Upon corporate and individual reflection, we in Prospect Hill Friends Meeting find our initial enthusiasm for Quaker Voluntary Service (QVS) undiminished and grounded in what we understand Spirit asks us to do.
 We affirm our desire to participate with other Friends to establish and cultivate a local QVS program, as Way opens…”